 Another, slightly younger, Middle Bronze Age kiln was also excavated near Nenagh in Co.
 Tipperary.
-It was uncovered at Carrigtogher (Harding) townland by Liam Hackett of Headland Archaeology Ltd., along works associated with the new N7 motorway (Hackett 2010, 34-35).
+It was uncovered at Carrigtogher (Harding) townland by Liam Hackett, along works associated with the new N7 motorway (Hackett 2010, 34-35).
 The kiln was very similar in size and form to the Knockgraffon example, and it was radiocarbon dated to c.
 1520-1435 BC.
 It was also figure-of-eight in plan and consisted of a drying chamber, a fire chamber and a short connecting flue.
 Samples taken from the fills of the kiln showed that charred wheat grains, indeterminate cereals and hazelnut shell were present.

 Gowen, M (ed.)
 1988 Three Irish Gas Pipelines: new archaeological evidence in Munster, Wordwell, Dublin.

 Gregory, R 2004 ‘Ballybarney, Co.
 Wicklow’, in I Bennett (ed.), Excavations 2002, 528.
 Wordwell, Bray